What Makes a Soulmate?

 In a heightened way, soulmates experience communication at non-verbal as well as verbal levels.
-Nuances of communication occur through facial expression and body language, especially when you are tuned into another person.
-At an unconscious level, we communicate with others and certainly, this is so with a soulmate.
+Nuances of communication occur through facial expressions and body language, especially when you are tuned into another person.
+At an unconscious level, we communicate with others, and certainly, this is so with a soulmate.

 The sensation of resonating with another has been described as right-brain dialogues between the relational unconscious of two people (Dorpat, 2001).
-Not all communication is verbal, and, in the context of attachment, right brain-to-right brain auditory prosodic communications—the patterns of tone in your voice—are a vehicle of implicit communication (Schore, 2012).
+Not all communication is verbal, and in the context of attachment, right brain-to-right brain auditory prosodic communications—the patterns of tone in your voice—are a vehicle of implicit communication (Schore, 2012).
 The right hemisphere, as opposed to the more analytic left brain, processes the “music” behind our words, including variations in stress and pitch (Schore, 2012).
-You experience this when you are highly attuned to another person: when you sense a particular mood from a vocal tone, or “hear” another aspect of a conversation that is otherwise being conveyed in words.
+You experience this when you are highly attuned to another person: when you sense a particular mood from a vocal tone or “hear” another aspect of a conversation that is otherwise conveyed in words.
 In intensely intimate relationships, such broader aspects of communication register both implicitly and explicitly.
-Although unconsciously we communicate with everyone, in certain relationships our relational unconscious is more tuned-in to the other.
+Although we unconsciously communicate with everyone in certain relationships, our relational unconscious is more tuned in to the other.

 Typically, those who describe interactions with a soulmate note communication based on eye contact.
-The eyes are used to express, receive, and share experience of every kind of affect.
-Many people fall in love with those whose eyes they have permitted themselves to look and let themselves be seen (Tomkins, 1962/1991).
-Through eye contact, people experience mutual awareness of excitement, and, given that the eyes are critical in mutual affect awareness, “there is no greater intimacy than the interocular interaction” (Tomkins, 1962/1991; p.
+The eyes are used to express, receive, and share experiences of every kind of affect.
+Many people fall in love with those whose eyes they have permitted themselves to look into and let themselves be seen (Tomkins, 1962/1991).
+Through eye contact, people experience mutual awareness of excitement.
+Given that the eyes are critical in mutual affect awareness, “there is no greater intimacy than the interocular interaction” (Tomkins, 1962/1991; p.
 385).

 Interest and novelty